-With cold season around, runny nose is the common and annoying problem most of us experience.
+Runny nose is a very common and annoying problem which most of us experience during cold and dry season.
 Usually, the glands present in nasal passages and sinus produce mucus to keep them moist enough.
 But when the bacteria or allergens enter our body, they produce more mucus to flush them out.
 This is the main reason of experiencing a runny nose.

-Apart from that, common cold, sinus infection and sudden change in weather can also trigger a runny nose.
+Apart from that, common cold, sinus infection and changing weather can also trigger a runny nose.
 It has to be treated on time, if not it can lead to headache, earache, coughing, throat infection and other problems.

-The over the counter medications for runny nose have side effects like drowsiness.
+The over-the-counter medications for runny nose are usually sedating and we cannot afford to feel sleepy amidst our busiest schedules.
 Fortunately, we can get immediate relief by using natural remedies like salt water rinse, steaming and other methods mentioned below.

 Home Remedies for Runny Nose: